 - Loss of enjoyment of life

-- If applicable, your spouse may be eligible for damages due to the negative affect your injuries had on the marital relationship
+- If applicable, your spouse may be eligible for damages due to your injuries' adverse effect on the marital relationship.

 A private tree owner is legally responsible for the maintenance of their trees.
-If the owner knew (or should have known) of a dangerous condition on their property, and did not take measures to remedy the hazard, the owner is responsible if the dangerous condition results in injury to another person.
+If the owner knew (or should have known) of a dangerous condition on their property and did not remedy the hazard, the owner is responsible if the dangerous condition injures another person.
 Therefore, regular tree inspection and maintenance are essential.
 It is recommended that homeowners enlist a certified arborist to conduct regular tree maintenance.
-Knowledge of how expensive the damages caused by a falling tree could make it easier to justify the cost of such a maintenance service.Was the Owner Aware of the Danger?
+Knowing how expensive the damages caused by a falling tree could make it easier to justify the cost of such a maintenance service.Was the Owner Aware of the Danger?

 It is somewhat more complicated to prove "constructive knowledge," which is a legal concept meaning the owner should have known about the dangerous condition because any reasonable person would have been aware.

 Proving owner negligence is the only way to hold the owner liable (legally responsible) for your monetary damages.
-This is another reason that it is crucial to retain a lawyer with experience in tree accident cases.Damages in a Tree Accident Case - Who Pays?
+This is another crucial reason for retaining a lawyer with experience in tree accident cases.Damages in a Tree Accident Case - Who Pays?

-On private property, the owner is responsible for fixing dangerous conditions on the property.
+On private property, the owner is responsible for fixing dangerous conditions.
 If owner negligence is established through actual or constructive knowledge, as discussed in the section above, the property owner will be responsible for injuries and damages caused by the dangerous condition.

-Insurance adjusters often try to find an exception for tree accidents, claiming they are caused by an “act of God” or an unforeseeable force of nature.
+Insurance adjusters often try to find an exception for tree accidents, claiming they are caused by an "act of God" or an unforeseeable force of nature.
 Again, an experienced tree accident attorney can navigate this insurance pitfall.
-There are very few circumstances under which such an accident could be called truly unavoidable and only caused by nature's unpredictable force.
-Even when a tree falls during a severe storm, some foreseeability can usually be shown, which would mean that neglected maintenance was also a contributing factor.Oakland Tree Accident Claims - Time Limits
+Very few circumstances under which such an accident could be unavoidable and only caused by nature's unpredictable force.
+Even when a tree falls during a severe storm, some foreseeability can usually be shown, meaning neglected maintenance was also a contributing factor.Oakland Tree Accident Claims - Time Limits

-If the tree accident occurred on government/public property, the time in which the injured person must act to preserve their right to a claim is much shorter, usually only a matter of months.
-Once again, retaining a skilled attorney will ensure that you avoid any time limit pitfalls that could affect your right to pursue an injury claim.
+If the tree accident occurred on government/public property, the time the injured person must act to preserve their right to a claim is much shorter, usually only a matter of months.
+Once again, retaining a skilled attorney will ensure that you avoid any time-limit pitfalls that could affect your right to pursue an injury claim.

 Watch the YouTube video, which documents a massive tree that fell in Oakland a few years ago.Oakland Tree Accident Lawyer

-Hello, and thank you for reading.
-I'm Ed Smith, a tree accident lawyer in Oakland, California.
 Every year, tree accidents result in severe injuries and even deaths.
-If you or anyone you love sustained injuries caused by a falling tree, please reach out to us for free and friendly advice at (510) 631-0200 or (800) 404-5400.
+If you or anyone you love sustained injuries caused by a falling tree, please contact us for free and friendly advice at (510) 631-0200 or (800) 404-5400.